udexon/5CSM/SMPG/CSM_5GL/README.md

 The next step for cparser.php will be to provide the Forth style colon definition to "rename" the block labels B_* -- to give a legible name, to give it more meaning, structure and make in more manageable.

-In the following example,
+In the following example, which we call "parses map",

 - `S_*`: simple statements ending with ;
 - `B_*`: blocks
 - `C_*`: conditions
-- The numbers following _ are line and column respectively.
+- the numbers following _ are line and column respectively.

 ```
 S_193_39 S_194_19 S_195_62 S_198_18 S_199_42 S_200_29 S_202_21